Church & State

 How All That Impacted the Constitution

 The highly educated framers of the US Constitution were astute students of history and had also witnessed the corruption of European state churches first-hand.
-They also had more recent examples from the several state-run churches and theocracies attempted during the early days of the American colonies, all which had been equally abject failures.
+They also had more recent examples from the several attempts at state-run churches and theocracies made during the early days of the American colonies, all which had been equally abject failures.
 Many of the early colonists had actually fled Europe to escape the persecution they had experienced from state churches of their respective countries of origin, the Puritans of the Massachusetts Bay Colony fleeing the repression of the Church of England being but one example.

-That’s why they included the Establishment and Free Exercise Clauses into the supreme governing document of our country.
+All that is why they included the Establishment and Free Exercise Clauses into the supreme governing document of our country.

 I also want to point out that absolutely nowhere in the Bill of Rights does it ever define or limit our behavior or rights as citizens; instead it recognizes and enshrines our pre-existing human rights as well as proscribing certain behaviors by the government.